Alejandro-Hipolito/Alejandro-Hipolito/readme.md

 # 💫 About Me:
-👨‍🎓I have successfully completed a FullStack Bootcamp at 4Geeks Academy and obtained an Expert Diploma in Data Architecture from UOC<br><br>🔭 Currently, I am honing my skills in Python, ReactJS, and testing <br><br>🎯 In the long term, I'm focused on learning Artificial Intelligence<br><br>🗻 During my leisure time I relish cycling and running in the mountains<br><br>👨‍💻 All of my projects are available at (coming soon)<br><br>📫 Feel free to contact me via email at alejandroohipolito@gmail.com
+👨‍🎓I have successfully completed a FullStack Bootcamp at 4Geeks Academy and obtained an Expert Diploma in Data Architecture from UOC<br><br>🔭 Currently, I am honing my skills in Python, NodeJS and ReactJS<br><br>🎯 In the long term, my goal is to become a successful backend engineer<br><br>🗻 During my leisure time I relish cycling and running in the mountains<br><br>👨‍💻 All of my projects are available at (coming soon)<br><br>📫 Feel free to contact me via email at alejandroohipolito@gmail.com

 ## 🌐 Socials: